 The electronic system design and manufacturing (ESDM) sector of India is expected to touch US$ 94.2 billion by 2015 from US$ 64.6 billion in 2011, according to a report by the India Semiconductor Association (ISA) and Frost & Sullivan.

-The electronics sector attracted foreign direct investment (FDI) worth Rs 5,462.94 crore (US$ 1 billion) during April 2000 to December 2012, according to the data released by the Department of Industrial Policy and Promotion (DIPP), Government of India.
+The electronics sector attracted foreign direct investment (FDI) worth Rs 5,986.51 crore (US$ 947.32 million) during April 2000 to June 2013, according to the data released by the Department of Industrial Policy and Promotion (DIPP), Government of India.

 Some of the major investments in Indian semiconductor industry include: